 The streaked soft X-ray imager, SSXI, records time-resolved 1D images or time/space-resolved spectra in the soft X-ray spectral region.
-It is dedicated to analysis of radiative waves (propagation, burn-through, etc.) and soft X-ray target emission.
+It is dedicated to radiative waves analysis (propagation, burn-through, etc.) and soft X-ray target emission.

-It consists of the association of an optics assembly and a spectral selection device.
-As no filter can be used due to soft X-ray bandwidth, the optical scheme of the diagnostic is entirely based on grazing incidence optics.
-The optics assembly is composed of a blast shield which is a large flat mirror, with grazing incidence, that can be shifted shot after shot, and an X-ray microscope with two channels made of two toroidal mirrors for improving spatial resolution.
+It consists of the association of an optical assembly and a spectral selection device.
+As no thick filter can be used due to soft X-ray bandwidth, the optical scheme of the diagnostic is entirely based on grazing incidence optics.
+The optical assembly is composed of a blast shield consisting of a large flat mirror, with grazing incidence, and an X-ray microscope with two channels made of two toroidal mirrors to improve spatial resolution.

-The spectral selection is provided by two low-pass
+The spectral selection is provided by two low-pass mirrors combined with a reflective flat field grating.